tarkalabs/trainings/README.md

-# trainings
+# Trainings

-All training materials
+Repository of materials used at Trainings conducted by TarkaLabs.